Use Of the Facility

 - Please be reminded that the Bay Shore School District’s Code of Conduct applies to all students who utilize the Bay Shore-Brightwaters Public Library.

 - Students receive 1 hour of computer time.
 If there is no wait to use the computers, the student may have more time added.
-Students working on school work will take priority over a computer used for gaming.
+There is no gaming on the computers.

-- Students are expected to use the public computers in a proper manner for their school projects and recreational activities.
+- Students are expected to use the public computers in a proper manner for their school projects.
 It is unacceptable to display audio-visual materials or print that is considered offensive to others.